 Giving to keep is different.
 In fact, giving to keep is the opposite of giving to get because it stems from a state of abundance.
 When giving to keep, the giver recognizes that by giving, he or she is increasing what is being given.
 Giving to keep can involve physical gifts, but the emotional component is always without fear and without expectations.
 Consequently, the giving is experienced as a joyful self-extending.
 Expressing gratitude, peace, assurance, enthusiasm, vitality, or understanding are all examples of giving to keep.
 (See “Dynamic Faith.”)

 There is the psychological/spiritual principle that thoughts never leave their source.
 However, expressing a thought either weakens or strengthens the giver and the receiver.
 Thoughts expressed from scarcity (fear) weaken you and the receiver, and thoughts expressed from abundance (Trust) strengthen you and the receiver.
-(Watch for a forthcoming article entitled “Trust with a Capital T.”) Giving to keep is realizing this truth and practicing it daily.
+(See “Trust with a Capital T.”) Giving to keep is realizing this truth and practicing it daily.

 So, you can choose.
 Will you choose to give the usual way?
 Or will you choose to give in a different way?